Code-Institute-Submissions/project2-memory-game/README.md

 ### User stories

 Player wants to challenge his/her memory and have some fun.
 The game interface is interactive and responsive and guides player seamlessly through the game.
-The Intro screen provides player with the introduction to the game and allow him to select game mode: Normal Mode (game ends when all pairs are found) or Challenge Mode (player plays against the time).
+The Intro screen provides player with the introduction to the game and allow him to select game mode: Normal Mode (the game ends when all pairs are found) or Challenge Mode (player plays against the time).
 The Difficulty screen allows player to select number of cards.
-By clicking on any of the available options, player is then taken directly to the game.
+By clicking on any of the available options, player is taken directly to the game.
 After flipping the first card, the time starts counting (up in the Normal Mode, down in the Challenge Mode).
-After game is finished, Game Over screen is shown with basic statistics on the finished game.
+After game is finished, Game Over screen is shown with basic statistics of the finished game.
-Player can anytime return to the Intro screen by clicking on Home Button (cross in the upper right corner of the screen).
+Player can anytime return to the Intro screen by clicking on Home Button (cross in the upper right corner of the screen) or on Game Logo in the upper left corner.

-Intro Page:
+##### Intro Page:

 ![Intro Page](https://github.com/milan-stefanik/project2-memory-game/blob/master/assets/images/introPage.jpg "Intro Page")

-Difficulty Page:
+##### Difficulty Page:

 ![Difficulty Page](https://github.com/milan-stefanik/project2-memory-game/blob/master/assets/images/difficultyPage.jpg "Difficulty Page")

-Game Page:
+##### Game Page:

 ![Difficulty Page](https://github.com/milan-stefanik/project2-memory-game/blob/master/assets/images/gamePage.jpg "Game Page")

-Game Over Page:
+##### Game Over Page:

 ![Game Over Page](https://github.com/milan-stefanik/project2-memory-game/blob/master/assets/images/gameOverPage.jpg "Game Over Page")